Dawn Clark Netsch: Later career

 In 1995 Netsch was inducted into the Chicago Gay and Lesbian Hall of Fame as a Friend of the Community for her support of issues of importance to the LGBT community.
 She participated for years in Chicago's Gay Pride parade, riding in a convertible bearing a sign that read, "I'm Not Running for Anything."

 Netsch was a professor of law, and then professor emeritus, at Northwestern University School of Law.
 She was a prominent opponent of holding a new constitutional convention in Illinois.
-She co-authored with Daniel Mandelker and Peter Salsich, Jr. State and Local Government in a Federal System, the preeminent law school casebook on local and state government law.
+She co-authored with Daniel Mandelker and Peter Salsich Jr. State and Local Government in a Federal System, the preeminent law school casebook on local and state government law.

 Netsch remained involved in politics after her electoral career by backing candidates for elected office, such as Jan Schakowsky's winning bid to replace Congressman Sidney Yates, representing Illinois's 9th congressional district, in 1996, and John Schmidt's failed gubernatorial bid in 2002.
 In 2010, Netsch endorsed Dan Hynes in the Democratic primary for Illinois Governor, Julie Hamos in the 10th congressional district primary, David H. Hoffman in the US Senate primary and Toni Preckwinkle in the Cook County Board President primary.
 All but Preckwinkle failed to win the party's nomination.

 Netsch was married to architect Walter Netsch, best known for his design of the Cadet Chapel at the U.S. Air Force Academy in Colorado Springs, for 45 years until his death in 2008.

-Netsch died in Chicago, Illinois, on Tuesday, March 5, 2013, at age 86.
-She had publicly acknowledged shortly before, in January 2013, during a discussion on Illinois priorities (given the state's well-known fiscal situation and reform needs), that she was suffering from the degenerative neurological condition Lou Gehrig's disease (amyotrophic lateral sclerosis, or ALS).
-Governor Patrick Quinn gave the order to fly all Illinois flags at half-mast until Sunset, March 16, 2013, in her honor.
+In January 2013, Netsch announced that she had been diagnosed with ALS.
+She died at her home in Chicago on March 5, 2013, at the age of 86.
+Governor Pat Quinn gave the order to fly all Illinois flags at half-mast until sunset, March 16, 2013, in her honor.